6 Weird and Worrying Moments From Trump’s Missouri Fundraising Speech

 Following a string of particularly damaging controversies, President Trump let loose in recent days by taking steps to launch a global trade war, announcing he’d sit down with North Korean leader Kim Jong-un, and firing Secretary of State Rex Tillerson.
 Unsurprisingly, the Trumpiness has been turned up to 11 in private as well.
 The Washington Post, The Atlantic, and Politico obtained audio recordings of a closed-door speech to donors on Wednesday in Missouri, which featured some new Trump gems, and/or terrifying insights into how the president views the world.
 Here are some of the standout moments.

-Trump Bragged About the Time He Gave Trudeau Made Up Facts About Trade
+Trump Bragged About the Time He Gave Trudeau Made-up Facts About Trade

-Trump recalled insisting to Canadian Prime Minister Justin Trudeau that the U.S. has a trade deficit with his country, though he had no idea whether that was true.
+Trump recalled insisting to Canadian prime minister Justin Trudeau that the U.S. has a trade deficit with his country, though he had no idea whether that was true.
 Per the Post:

 “Trudeau came to see me.
 He’s a good guy, Justin.
 He said, ‘No, no, we have no trade deficit with you, we have none.
 Donald, please,’ ” Trump said, mimicking Trudeau, according to audio obtained by The Washington Post.
 “Nice guy, good-looking guy, comes in — ‘Donald, we have no trade deficit.’
 He’s very proud because everybody else, you know, we’re getting killed.